Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Evaluation

-To test our system, we select the point cloud sequences from the Microsoft Voxelized Upper Bodies (MVUB) dataset~\cite{loop2016microsoft}.
-Each sequence consists of 7-8 seconds of video recorded at 30 frames per second (FPS) with a spatial resolution of $512^3$ voxels.
+\textit{Point cloud sequences.} We used the Microsoft Voxelized Upper Bodies (MVUB) dataset~\cite{loop2016microsoft} for our evaluation.
+Each sequence consists of 7-8 seconds of point cloud video recorded at 30 frames per second (FPS) with a spatial resolution of $512^3$ voxels.

-We utilized a test bench consisting of a server with an AMD Ryzen 3700X CPU and a client with an Intel Core Ultra 7 165H CPU.
-We found that the server could not consistently encode the source point clouds at the 30 FPS rate, so we emulated a point cloud production rate at 20 FPS.
+\textit{Experimental testbed.} We utilized a testbed consisting of a server with an AMD Ryzen 3700X CPU and a client with an Intel Core Ultra 7 165H CPU.
+For consistent real-time encoding, we emulated a point cloud production rate at 20 FPS, for streaming durations of approximately 9-11 seconds.

-We utilized the \texttt{moq-rs} open-source repository as the starting point for our implementation.
-This repository technically implements the simplified MoQ-Lite draft specification \cite{curley_media_2025}, but the mechanisms we employed are held in common between MoQ and MoQ-Lite.
+\textit{MoQ setup.} We utilized the Rust-based \texttt{moq} open-source repository as the starting point for our implementation \cite{curley_releases_2025}\footnote{This repository technically implements the simplified MoQ-Lite draft specification \cite{curley_media_2025}, but the mechanisms we employed are held in common between \ac{MoQ} and MoQ-Lite.}.
 We implemented the delivery timeout mechanism and its associated control messages as described in \cref{sec:session,sec:transport}.
 We ran both the publisher and the MoQ relay on our server machine, connected via a network switch on a 1 Gbps link with the client machine.

-We tested a variety of network conditions and publisher configurations to evaluate the efficacy of our system.
-We varied the outgoing bandwidth from the server using the \texttt{tc} and \texttt{netem} utilities, examining the rate values 300, 600, and 900 Mbps.
-We ran our publisher with both 5 and 10 encoders and 5 and 30 frames per MoQ Group.
+\textit{Evaluation configurations.} We varied the outgoing bandwidth from the server using \texttt{tc} and \texttt{netem}, examining the rate values 300, 600, and 900 Mbps to induce high, moderate, and low congestion levels, respectively.
+We ran our publisher with both 5 and 10 encoders and 5 and 30 \ac{FPG}.
 We initiated our client with delivery timeout values of 50, 100, 500, and 1500 milliseconds.
 Offline, we computed the Point Cloud Quality Metric (PCQM)~\cite{meynet2020pcqm} scores for the reconstructed images.
-Below, we report 1 minus the PCQM score (1-PCQM), and assigned a score of 0 if no representations were received for a given frame.
+We report 1 minus the PCQM score (1-PCQM), and assigned a score of 0 if no representations were received for a given frame.
 Note that ``acceptable'' 1-PCQM scores should be $>0.98$, with $1.0$ indicating perfect reconstruction~\cite{meynet2020pcqm}.